Learn About the Tax Benefits of a Sole Proprietorship

 No Tax Penalties for Dissolving the Business

 If you wish to dissolve the company, there are no special requirements to do so.
 In other types of business structures, there are legal requirements that govern how you close out a business.
-Some of these requirements can have tax implications that are not imposed on sole proprietorships.
+Some of these requirements can have tax implications, which are not imposed on sole proprietorships.

 You Can Steer Money to Drive Your Own Deductions

-Having the freedom to make decisions indirectly affects your taxes because you can make any adjustments in cash flow and payroll needed to keep your business finances in check.
-For example, if your profits are high and you need more tax write-offs, you alone get to decide how to offset your income.
+Having the freedom to make decisions indirectly affects your taxes because you can make adjustments to cash flow and payroll needed to keep your business finances in check.
+For example, if your profits are high and you need more tax write-offs, you decide how to offset your income.

 Savvy sole proprietors can also use Healthcare Reimbursement Arrangements (HRAs) to get access to healthcare with the added benefits of double tax deductions.

 Sole proprietors can hire their own minor children and not pay any payroll taxes until they turn 18.
-There are some restrictions, but they are few.
-Other employees typically trigger payroll taxes of at least 7.65% of wages paid.
+There are few restrictions.
+Traditional employees typically trigger payroll taxes of at least 7.65 percent of wages paid.

 No matter what type of business structure you decide to form, you will have to report your salary, income, profits, and losses, and other financial information on both state and federal income tax returns.
 An advantage of forming a sole proprietorship is that although your business income counts as your personal income, any losses your business takes may also be deductible for you.
 Business deductions for a sole proprietorship generally can reduce your personal taxes, as well.